 Britannia Mine museum has changed

 It had been a few years since we last visited Britannia Mine.
-Gabriel was just a baby and the five of us (Gabe in a baby sling!) went for one of the ‘clean-up’ days they used to hold.
-We went again last week, and we were astonished at the way in which the museum has been modernised and developed.
+Gabriel was just a baby, and the five of us (Gabe in a baby sling!) went for one of the ‘clean-up’ days they used to hold.
+We went again last week, and we were astonished at the way in which the museum has been modernized and developed.

-Gone is the tall chain link fence and gravel car park / mud pit and in its place is an unobtrusive perimeter that is skillfully blended into the surrounding area.
-They also now have a proper marked car park, with disabled parking (hooray!) and not a spot of gravel or mud in sight.
+Gone are the tall chain link fence and gravel car park/mud pit and in its place is an unobtrusive perimeter that is skillfully blended into the surrounding area.
+They also now have a properly marked car park, with disabled parking (hooray!) and not a spot of gravel or mud in sight.
 The beautiful new entry way was clearly marked, and accessible, and the staff at the ticket booth were warm, friendly and helpful.
 They talked us through the map and indicated what time our mine tour would be, where to go and even how long it took to get to the starting point.
 We embarked on our trip feeling welcomed and well informed.

 If you are not aware of the history of the Britannia Mine, National Historic Site, here’s a little background.

 - The mine was opened in 1904 and was a working mine up until 1974.

 - In the early 1920’s the mine was the largest producer of copper in the British Commonwealth